 Build a meal from the Lane County Farmers Market

 Every Saturday from February to early November (and Tuesdays from May to October), the Lane County Farmers Market set up their booths at the Park Blocks to sell fresh, locally farm-grown produce.
-They share the corner of Oak Street and 8th Avenue with the Saturday Market, their collaboration known for its variety of vendors, delicious food, hand-crafted artisan products, and perfect cross section of life in Eugene.
+They share the corners of Oak Street and 8th Avenue with the Saturday Market, their collaboration known for its variety of vendors, delicious food, hand-crafted artisan products, and perfect cross section of life in Eugene.
 Get the full experience by building your Saturday evening meal from the meat, produce, and yummy things all found at the Farmers Market.

 Our recommendation: For the best tastes, follow this guest recipe from Nicole Pietz that builds a full meal showcasing everything the local growers have to offer.
 She recommends visiting the following vendors to collect your ingredients: Fern’s Edge, McKenzie River Farm, Wintergreen Farm, Turnip the Beet, Kronke Ranch, Lola’s Shrubs, Groundwork Organics, Horton Road, Lonesome Whistle, Crossroads Farm, and Riverbend Farm.